zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 ![Source Backend](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_sourcebackend.png)

-This section allows the Gluu Server to connect to the backend Active Directory/LDAP server of the organization.
+This section allows the Gluu Server to connect to the backend Active Directory/LDAP server of your organization.

 * _Name:_ Please input **source** as the value.

-* _Use Anonymous Bind:_ Some customers do now allow username/password connections to their backend server.
+* _Use Anonymous Bind:_ Some customers do now allow username/password
+  connections to their backend server.
 Enable this option if this applies to your organization.

 * _Bind DN:_ This contains the username to connect to the backend server.
 You need to use full DN here.
 As for example,